DATE-MARKS & CLUES INSIDE PIANOS

 1936 Shenstone label from the key-frame of a scrapped C.W.S. piano gives the following information:

 Order No. 24662 Date 4/10/36 Name CWS 6 oct Miniature

 Size 9.9 x 6.3 DB.
 DB means double-bushed.

-This key-frame label from a Challen School Model, also marked LCC, (London County Council) confirms the date of the serial number 56353 as 1935.
+This key-frame label from a Challen School Model, also marked LCC, (London County Council) confirms the date of the piano as 1935.

 If you feel competent to remove all the keys, you then have the option of unscrewing the whole key-frame and lifting it out, making the job of cleaning much easier.
 Under it, you may find pieces of card or paper packing, chosen for their thickness, and used to level the keys.
 You must replace them with something of the same thickness, but there may sometimes be interesting information on these pieces that you can scan, photocopy or photograph, even if it is not piano history…

 1856 Ticket – 1885 Tottenham Musical Society – 1888 Greig at St.James’ Hall – 1911 Vladimir de Pachmann